 - Via Flurry AppCircle:

 Flurry AppCircle is an ad network that uses Flurry Analytics in combination with a recommendation engine to create suggestions about applications or other products and services that may be of interest to particular End Users.
 We provide the device identifiers of the End Users who download applications or access services based on these recommendations to the applicable publisher.
-We also provide the timestamp of when the End User clicked on the ad and downloaded the application and may provide city level information regarding the End User’s location.
+We also provide the timestamp of when the End User clicked on the ad and downloaded the application and may provide city level information regarding the End User's location.
 The device identifier, timestamp and location information may be collected by Flurry or received directly from third party real-time bidding exchange partners.
-You can retrieve recommendations created for a particular End User by passing the device identifier of the End User to the Flurry servers.
+You can retrieve recommendations created for particular End Users by creating a segment, and passing to the Flurry servers the device identifiers of the End Users within that segment.
+You may also provide Flurry with a list of device identifiers of your End Users for the purpose of Flurry serving a recommendation to those devices.
 If you participate in AppCircle Rewards, you can determine how many rewarded application installations or rewarded video clip views an End User has completed.
 You can pass the device identifier to Flurry and get back a list of times of the application installations or the video clip views.
 You may also get a list of device identifiers of all of your End Users who have completed an AppCircle rewards installation or rewards video clip view.
 We may provide reports to advertisers that include (i) the device identifiers of End Users that clicked on an ad, installed the application or viewed the video clip, (ii) the name of the publishing application associated with the click, installation or view and (iii) the time at which the click, installation or viewing of the video clip occurred.

 You may run a re-engagement campaign to try and engage End Users who have not used an application within a specific time frame.
 Flurry will internally identify End Users by their Flurry ID who have the application installed, but have not used the application within the specified time frame.
-Flurry may then show them an advertisement for such application.
+Flurry may then show them a recommendation for such application.